Cost-Effective Design of Grid-tied Community Microgrid: Results

 \section{Results}

-This section provides a detailed evaluation the simulated MG configurations, revealing the multidimensional trade-offs among economic viability, system reliability, operational efficiency, and environmental impact in grid-connected community MG architectures.
+This section provides a detailed evaluation of the simulated MG configurations, revealing the multidimensional trade-offs among economic viability, system reliability, operational efficiency, and environmental impact in grid-connected community MG architectures.

-\subsection{Optimal Solutions}
+\subsection{Optimal solutions}

-The multi-objective optimization framework presented in this study provides valuable insights into the trade-offs between cost, reliability, efficiency, and emissions in designing a cost-effective grid-tied community MG.
+The MO-OPT framework developed in this study provides valuable insights into the trade-offs among cost, reliability, efficiency, and emissions in design of a cost-effective grid-tied community MG.
+To investigate the trade-offs among competing objectives, five representative solutions were selected from the multi-objective trade-off space.
+Each solution corresponds to a distinct objective preference scenario.
+The candidate MG configurations generated by HOMER were subsequently evaluated using the proposed preference-based DRL framework.
+The DRL agent learns to rank and select configurations according to the scalarized reward function.
+The resulting solutions reflect different trade-offs among economic, reliability, efficiency, and environmental objectives.
 The optimization results shown in Fig. \ref{fig:ch4_f4} and Table \ref{tab:design_approach}, demonstrate the impact of various design strategies on system performance and economic viability.
-The proposed design (A5) achieves a NPC of \$4.83M, 100\% reliability, and 91.99\% efficiency while maintaining a moderate emissions ($ \Delta CO_2 $) level of 302,747 kg/year.
-This result indicates that the proposed MG configuration provides an optimal balance across all objectives.
-The system configuration comprises 418 kW of PV capacity, 123 kW of wind power, and 704 kWh of battery storage, eliminating reliance on a DG while attaining a LCOE of \$0.208/kWh.
+The proposed design (A5) achieves a NPC of \$4.83M, 100\% reliability, and 91.99\% efficiency while maintaining a moderate annual carbon emissions ($ \xi $) level of 302,747 kg/year.
+These results indicate that the selected MG configuration provides an optimal balance across all considered objectives.
+The final system configuration comprises 418 kW of PV capacity, 123 kW of wind power, and 704 kWh of battery storage, completely eliminating reliance on DGs.
+The design achieves a LCOE of \$0.208/kWh.

-\subsection{Comparison with Conventional Designs}
+\subsection{Comparison with conventional designs}

-A comparative analysis with alternative designs provides significant insights into cost-effective MG designs.
-As depicted in Fig. \ref{fig:f6}, various design approaches prioritize distinct objectives, resulting in diverse system configurations and performance outcomes across cost, reliability, efficiency, and emissions.
+A comparative analysis with alternative design configurations provides valuable insights into cost-effective MG architectures.
+As depicted in Fig. \ref{fig:f6}, various design strategies prioritize distinct objectives, resulting in diverse system configurations and performance outcomes across cost, reliability, efficiency, and emissions.
 The findings are discussed in the subsequent subsections.

-\subsubsection{Cost-Reliability Trade-off}
+\subsubsection{Cost-reliability trade-off}